Milnor fibrations of arrangements with trivial algebraic monodromy: Introduction

 \subsection{Constructions and examples}

 In Section \ref{sect:constructions}, we describe several classes of hyperplane arrangements for which the Milnor fibration has trivial algebraic monodromy.
 The simplest are the Boolean arrangements, followed by the generic arrangements.
-In both cases, complete answers regarding the topology of the Milnor fiber are known.
+In both cases, complete answers regarding the homology of the Milnor fiber are known.
 We review these classical topics, in the more general context of arrangements with multiplicities.

 Next, we consider the class of decomposable arrangements.
-Following \cite{PS-imrn04}, we say that an arrangement $\A$ is {\em decomposable}\/ (over $\Q$) if there are no elements in $\gr_3(G(\A))\otimes \Q$ besides those coming from the rank $2$ flats, that is, if $\phi_3(G(\A))=\sum_{X\in L_2(\A)} \binom{\mu(X)}{2}$, where $\mu\colon L(\A) \to \Z$ is the M\"{o}bius function.
-As shown in \cite{Su-decomp}, for any choice of multiplicities $\bm$ on such an arrangement, the algebraic monodromy of the Milnor fibration, $h_*\colon H_1(F_{\bm};\Q)\to H_1(F_{\bm};\Q)$, is trivial.
+Following \cite{PS-imrn04}, we say that an arrangement $\A$ is {\em decomposable}\/ (over $\Q$) if there are no elements in $\gr_3(\pi_1(M(\A))\otimes \Q$ besides those coming from the rank $2$ flats; that is, if $\phi_3(\pi_1(M(\A))= \sum_{X\in L_2(\A)} \binom{\mu(X)}{2}$, where $\mu\colon L(\A) \to \Z$ is the M\"{o}bius function.
+As shown in \cite{Su-decomp}, for any choice of multiplicities $\bm$ on such an arrangement, the algebraic monodromy of the Milnor fibration, $h_*\colon H_1(F_{\bm};\Q)\to H_1(F_{\bm};\Q)$, is trivial, provided a certain technical condition is satisfied.
 Other classes of arrangements for which this conclusion holds are those for which certain multiplicities conditions are satisfied (see \cite{CDO03,Li02,Wi,WS,LX}), or the associated double point graph is connected and satisfies some additional requirements (see \cite{Bt14, SS17, Ve}).

 In \cite{Fa93}, Falk constructed a pair of rank-$3$ arrangements that have non-isomorphic intersection lattices, yet whose complements are homotopy equivalent.
 In Section \ref{sect:mf-falk}, we analyze in detail the Milnor fibrations of these arrangements.
 In both cases, the monodromy acts as the identity on first integral homology of the Milnor fiber.
 Nevertheless, the respective Milnor fibers are not homotopy equivalent.
 The difference is picked by both the degree-$1$, depth-$2$ characteristic varieties, and by the Schur multipliers of the second nilpotent quotients of their fundamental groups.